ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457IG/Installation_Guide.rst.txt

 If MEMORY=ABOVE, RACF without SAF and TOPS without SAF are not supported.

+.. raw:: latex

+    \newpage

-Mixedcase supports prevents a password being automatically "UPPERCASED" prior to signon.
-This applies to Top Secret only.
+MIXEDCASE support prevents a password being automatically "UPPERCASED" prior to signon.
+This TCT option applies to Top Secret only.
 For example:-

 ::